project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

  - topic

 2. Create a new category by using [Create category API](http://docs.sunbird.org/latest/apis/framework/#operation/FrameworkV1CategoryCreate), ensure to provide the appropriate value for “code” parameter in the request payload.
 The code parameter inherits the master category schema.
-Note:
+>**Note**:
 You can only create a new category using any of the available master list categories.
 If you want to create a new master category, send an email to support@sunbird.org

 3. Provide the valid input for the query parameters **framework**.
 Append the parameter to the endpoint request URI while you are sending the API request

-4. Also, provide the appropriate values for the request body parameters in the payload.
+4. Also, provide the appropriate values for the request body parameters in the payload

 #### Request Body for creating framework category: